rohityellapu/portifolio/README.md

-# Event Manager
+# Rohit's Portfolio

-This repo contains the source code for Event Managing demo app [portfolio](https://rohityellapu-portifolio.vercel.app).
+This repo contains the source code for Portfolio website [portfolio](https://rohityellapu-portifolio.vercel.app).

 ## Table of Content